f32c/f32c/rtl/proj/altera/reverseu16/vnc2firmware/README.md

 # Issues

 Only upper USB port on reverse-u16 board works.
-Onboard USB LED will not light up when cable is plugged (USB male-to-male A-A cable to the PC), but the serial port will appear on the PC.
+Use USB male-to-male A-A cable to the PC.
+Onboard RED LED near USB connector will blink during serial traffic.

 To upload another arduino sketch, re-plug reverse-u16 or reload the bitstream.